Watchman Nee: Conversion and training

 In the spring of 1920, when Nee was 17, Dora Yu was invited to hold ten days of revival meetings in the Church of Heavenly Peace in Fuzhou.
 After Nee's mother attended these meetings, she was moved to apologize to her son for a previous incident of unjust punishment.
 Her action impressed Nee so much that he determined to attend the next day's evangelistic meetings to see what was taking place there.
 After returning from the meeting, according to Nee's own account:

 As a student at Trinity College, Nee began to speak to his classmates concerning his salvation experience.
 Later, he recounted:

 After his conversion, Nee desired to be trained as a Christian worker.
 He first attended Dora Yu's Bible Institute in Shanghai, though he was still a high school student.
 However, he was dismissed due to his bad and lazy habits, such as sleeping in late.
-Eventually, Nee's seeking to improve his character brought him into close contact with a British missionary Margaret E. Barber who became his teacher and mentor.Lee, Joseph Tse-Hei.
-Watchman Nee and the Little Flock Movement in Maoist China.
-Church History 74:1 (2005), 73.
+Eventually, Nee's seeking to improve his character brought him into close contact with a British missionary Margaret E. Barber who became his teacher and mentor.
 Nee would visit Barber on a weekly basis in order to receive spiritual help.
 Barber treated Nee as a young learner and frequently administered strict discipline.
 When she died in 1930, Barber left all of her belongings to Nee, who wrote: